Table of Contents

 A good quality electric system will operate fine for bicycle touring.
-Most of them are well-sealed and designed to take shock.
+Most of them are well-sealed and designed to take the shock.
 Quality batteries and motors will withstand a temperature range of -15 to +45 degrees celsius, as well as sandstorms, mud, snow, hail and bumpy roads.
 According to Gijs Stevers who cycled from Norway to South Africa with an electric bike, the only problem he ever had was after heavy rain when the computer display fogged up.

 What Is Their Range?

-Battery range depends on a number of factors: the size of the battery, how hard you’re pedalling, the assistance level you choose, how hilly your route is, how windy it is, your weight, bikes weight, tyre inflation, road surface etc. Basically, range can be anything from 10km to 300km.
+Battery range depends on a number of factors: the size of the battery, how hard you’re pedalling, the assistance level you choose, how hilly your route is, how windy it is, your weight, bikes weight, tyre inflation, road surface etc. Basically, the range can be anything from 10km to 300km.

 Gijs mentions that if you can cycle at 18km/h on the flat in non-windy conditions, a 250w electric engine can bring you up to 25km/h.
 A 400Wh battery will assist at this level for up to 100km.
 If you choose to have less assistance you will achieve an even longer range.

-Many people who tour with e-Bikes are selective with their electricity usage – saving the power only for the hilly and windy bits.
-E-bike riders learn to preserve battery by coasting downhill and working the gears as often as possible to make sure they’re always in the optimal gear.
+Many people who tour with e-bikes are selective with their electricity usage – saving the power only for the hilly and windy bits. e-bike riders learn to preserve battery by coasting downhill and working the gears as often as possible to make sure they’re always in the optimal gear.

 Charging On The Road